preesha73/preesha73/README.md

 </p>

 🔭 About Me
-I'm a final-year Computer Science student at VIT Bhopal University, passionate about building robust and scalable web applications.
-My interests lie in modern web technologies and the full software development lifecycle, from designing and developing user interfaces to managing CI/CD pipelines.
-I love solving complex problems and am always eager to learn new technologies.
+I'm a final-year Computer Science student at VIT Bhopal University with a strong foundation in full-stack development.
+My passion lies in building robust and scalable web applications and automating the entire software development lifecycle, from code to deployment.
+I thrive on solving complex problems and am always eager to apply my skills in modern web technologies, cloud services, and CI/CD pipelines to drive real-world solutions.

 🛠️ Tech Stack & Tools
 <p align="center">